Title: The Adventure of Christmas

 Worst bit: Only a few creative activities for people with other learning / spiritual styles

 This book is a great little Advent devotional for families, splitting the Christmas story into 25 sections for give you a bit each day.
 There’s a Bible reading and questions to chat through together with some guidance on what age group to use which questions for.
 It’s a shame that the open-ended questions are left for the teens, as I think younger children would benefit from and enjoy those too.
-I love how there’s things for really young children and adults and everyone in between – a really ALL-age resource.
-I wonder if it could even work on zoom with grand parents or god-parents!
+I love how there are things for really young children and adults and everyone in between – a really ALL-age resource.
+I wonder if it could even work on zoom with grandparents or god-parents!

-There’s also a star by each story in the contents to focus on if you can’t manage one story every day – 15 instead of 25, which might make this more managable for some families.
+There’s also a star by each story in the contents to focus on if you can’t manage one story every day – 15 instead of 25, which might make this more manageable for some families.